Important list of FAQs and travel safety tips

 Here is a list of FAQs and travel safety tips- a must read if you are traveling to India.
 These FAQs will address many of your questions about how, when and why to travel to India.
 They include tips and safety advice for women travelers, especially solo women travelers.

-However, do go through my blog on "Top travel tips and recommendations for women travelers to India" for more on that subject.
+However, do go through our blog on "Top travel tips and recommendations for women travelers to India" for more on that subject.

-This list of FAQs is ever growing but do feel free to send me any questions I may have missed!
+This list of FAQs is ever growing but do feel free to send us any questions we may have missed!

-Please use the comment section below or write to me.
+Please use the comment section below or write to us.

 India is geographically a very large country, with many starkly varying cultures, histories and people.
-If you like to explore in-depth rather than merely touching upon places, then I recommend spending time in one region during one visit.
-I can help you select places that will give you a good insight into the country, especially for the first-time traveller.
-On an average, I suggest at least 15 days, but those with less time can in an excellent experience in 10 days too.
+If you like to explore in-depth rather than merely touching upon places, then we recommend spending time in one region during one visit.
+Jasmine Trails can help you select places that will give you a good insight into the country, especially for the first-time traveller.
+On an average, we suggest 15 days, but those with less time can get in an excellent experience in 10 days too.

 It is well worth it to come back to see another region, which will be like visiting another country altogether.

-India has unfortunately been in the news for the wrong reasons and while it is true that women must take more care of their safety here, it certainly would be incorrect to call it unsafe for women.
-And really it is should not be a reason to avoid India. (only the worst news always makes it abroad everywhere in the world!)
+India has unfortunately been in the news for the wrong reasons and while it is true that women must take more care of their safety here, it certainly would be incorrect to call India unsafe for women.
+And really it is should not be a reason to avoid India. (only the worst news always makes headlines world over).

 However, safety remains a major concern for women anywhere in the world.
 One of the compelling reasons to travel to India with the help of a travel consultant is safety.
 A pre-planned tour with all the bookings in place, safe and reputed hotels, reliable guides and drivers ensure that women travellers are never exposed to any risks, without missing out on any fun.

 Women, especially those who travel solo, should read up thoroughly about Indian culture, how to dress, how to interact with Indians and identify safe localities etc. before arriving here.
-I will write more on this subject, so look out for that article soon!
+To know more about this subject check out Top travel tips and recommendations for women travelers to India

 Not necessarily.
-And let me tell you, it is a myth that everyone gets Delhi Belly in India.
-Infact there have been very very few people who have actually fallen sick on my tours.
+It is a myth that everyone gets Delhi Belly in India.
+Infact there have been very very few people who have actually fallen sick on our tours.

 Ofcourse, the major piece of obvious advice here is: eat in restaurants that are reputed and have a good number of people eating there.
 These will always be hygienic and safe.
 Roadside joints should be avoided.
 All the food 4 to 5-star hotels is safe including cut fruits, fresh juices, milk and any non-vegetarian dishes, but can be avoided in lower category hotels or where you have a doubt.